dennis-tra/nebula/README.md

 ) PARTITION BY LIST (state);
 ```

-> Columns are ordered to optimize for storage by minimizing padding.

 At the end of each crawl `nebula` persists general statistics about the crawl like the total duration, dialable peers, encountered errors, agent versions etc...

 > **Info:** You can use the `crawl` sub-command with the `--dry-run` option that skips any database operations.